 I had a hard time getting all mine to wake up for the first month or two and so changing the diaper helped.
 Cold air.
 You get the picture.

-If the baby rouses enough to make some noises and you know they want to feed, change them quickly and leave them swaddled.
+If the baby rouses enough to make some noises and you know they want to feed, change them quickly from the bottom up and leave them swaddled.
 Then, with the swaddled baby, feed them a full feed.

-three five of mine fed peacefully like this and were back to sleep at the end of the feed.
-I just gently put them back to bed and that was it.
+➡️ All five of mine fed peacefully like this and were back to sleep at the end of the feed.

 If you can help the latch on or find their mouths with the bottle then that’s light enough.
 This will also help you go back to sleep after the feed.